Function X Price Reaches $0.12 (FX)

-Function X (FX) traded 1.2% lower against the dollar during the one day period ending at 20:00 PM E.T. on October 18th.
-Over the last week, Function X has traded down 1.4% against the dollar.
-One Function X token can currently be purchased for about $0.12 or 0.00000406 BTC on major cryptocurrency exchanges.
-Function X has a total market cap of $47.05 million and $159,101.30 worth of Function X was traded on exchanges in the last 24 hours.
+Function X (FX) traded up 2% against the U.S. dollar during the twenty-four hour period ending at 12:00 PM E.T. on October 19th.
+Over the last week, Function X has traded 1.8% higher against the U.S. dollar.
+Function X has a market capitalization of $48.06 million and approximately $695,383.49 worth of Function X was traded on exchanges in the last 24 hours.
+One Function X token can currently be bought for $0.12 or 0.00000410 BTC on popular cryptocurrency exchanges.

 Here is how similar cryptocurrencies have performed over the last 24 hours: